GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-channel-list/chat-channel-list-item-view-properties.md

 ### `subtitleText`

-Text of `subtitleLabel` which contains current typing member or the last message in the channel.
+Text of `subtitleLabel` which contains current typing user or the last message in the channel.

 ``` swift
 open var subtitleText: String?